 The development of tools for high throughput validation of the edges within inferred networks is crucial to obtaining high quality predictive GRNs.
 We demonstrate that the TARGET system for cell-based TF perturbation complements existing approaches by providing direct TF-target edges based on TF-mediated gene regulation in cells isolated from the tissue of interest.
-Importantly this system does not require the creation of stable transgenics and can scales easily.
+Importantly this system does not require the creation of stable transgenics and scales easily.
 We have also introduced an approach, Network Walking, which connects the early and direct TF targets in cells to downstream responses observed in planta.
 While our proof-of-principle studies focused on rapid N signaling in Arabidopsis, both of these approaches are generally applicable to study of GRNs involved in transducing signals in any eukaryotic system.

 Methods